operate-first/community/sig-community/charter.md

 ### Out of scope

 * Directing project infrastructure
-* Handling embargoed security discussions and responses
+* Handling security discussions and responses, including having no role in embargoed security situations
 * Being the body that leads the project beyond the ratification of Governance 1.1, which will establish one or more leadership committees.

 ## Stakeholders